 How important is it to have a level subfloor.

 Before any floor is laid, any existing concrete slab or floorboards need to be level so that when the boards are laid, the floor will be even.
 The installer will check the subfloor condition and see if its level prior to laying the flooring.
 If it is deemed uneven, usually concrete and leveling will be needed.

-Oz Flooring Outlet - Low Prices and Great Quality Products!
+Oz Flooring Outlet - Low Prices and Great Quality Flooring!

-Oz Flooring Outlet are a well established Sydney flooring product importer and wholesaler specialising in timber flooring supply and/or installation.
+Oz Flooring Outlet is a well established Sydney flooring product retailer and wholesaler, specialising in cheap timber flooring supply and installation.

 We supply high quality flooring products from a range of respected local and international manufacturers.

-By selling 100% direct to public, we are able to provide products lower than wholesale price.
+By selling 100% direct to public, we are able to provide floorboards to the public at heavily discounted prices!

 Epping, North Sydney, South Sydney, Hurstville, Chatswood, Manly, Northern Beaches, Hornsby, Pymble, Turramurra, Liverpool, Bankstown, Campsie, Kellyville, Castle Hill, Eastwood, Northern Beaches, Cronulla, Manly, Narrabeen, Central Coast, Gosford, Ourimbah, Newcastle, The Entrance, Brooklyn, Gordon etc